mohammadaliawan/RB130/Assessment_Prep/study _gude_blocks.md

 We need to study the method's documentation or play around with the method to find out how passing a block to the method effects the method's return value.

-## Number of arguments to a method that takes a block
+## Return value of blocks

-Regardless of whether we are passing in a block to a method as argument or not, the number of positional arguments (that dont have a default value) needs to match the number of parameter defined for that method in its method definition.
+Just like methods, they have a return value which is the evaluated result of the last line of code executed in the block.This return value is returned by the `yield` keyword.

 ## `LocalJumpError`